arturomorarioja-ek/SD_System_Integration_E2026/Lesson03/README.md

 [Demo py_http_response, js_http_response]: #
 [Idempotency.
 Show slides again, then demo the exercise solution in Postman and explain the code]: #
+[  Notice that for the distributed cache it is necessary to hash the whole row and store it in Redis, so it can check for same idempotency key + different body]: #